joselyndo/the-eco-friendly-store-original/public/APIDOC.md

 **Error Handling:**
 - 400 errors (all plain text):
+    - If any of the two parameters (username, password) are not given, returns error with response: "Missing parameters.
+Please try again."
     - If the password does not match the actual password for the given username, returns error with response: “Incorrect username or password.
 Please try again.”
 - 500 errors (all plain text):
     - If an error occured on the server, returns error with the response: “An error occurred during account login.
 Please try again later.”